Meticulous project planning is something that anybody who wants to succeed in managing projects should strive for, but few really achieve it.

 These are well-established processes and are practiced by best project managers in diverse industries like IT, product development, manufacturing, marketing etc.

 Yes, project planning could be tedious and sometimes boring, but good project management software plus basic knowledge of how things are done should help to make it a lot easier and less stressful.

 The first thing you need to define before anything else is what are the project goals?
 Don’t confuse Project goals with project scope.

 The purpose of project goal is to show why a corporation or a small business owner is engaging in an activity to produce a product or service and what it hopes to gain from such a venture.

 If your plan is to design a new revolutionary gadget, what are the objectives of this gadget?
 What pains will it solve?
 Is it to be the best gadget in the market? the cheapest?

 what is the planned market share for this gadget?
 How much it will cost the customer to pay for it and so on.

 Do you get the idea behind the project goal?
 It is not too different from startups pitch selling their ideas to investors.

 The investor does not care about the gadget, but its benefits to the consumer, the society (hopefully) and for the investor to make money.
-Project goal is alignment of the product with business objectives.
+The project goal is the alignment of the product with business objectives.

-Goals should be based on SMART Goal principles which stands for Specific, Measurable, Agreed, Realistic and Time bound.
-In other words goals need to be well defined.
+Goals should be based on SMART Goal principles which stand for Specific, Measurable, Agreed, Realistic and Time-bound.
+In other words, goals need to be well defined.